Kamali0111/HabitFlow/README.md

    ```
 3. **Environment Variables**: Add `MONGODB_URI`, `JWT_SECRET`, and `NODE_ENV=production` in the Vercel dashboard.

-Built with ❤️ by HabitFlow Team.
+Built with love by HabitFlow Team.